EngineeringLast Updated Sep 6, 20248 min read

 What is self-hosted CI infrastructure?

-However, it’s important to note that cloud-based and self-hosted continuous integration solutions are not mutually exclusive.
+It’s important to note that cloud-based and self-hosted CI solutions are not mutually exclusive.
 You can run most of your CI jobs in the public cloud and still run self-hosted CI when specific needs arise.
 This approach is possible using self-hosted runners.
 A self-hosted runner is software installed on private architecture that polls the cloud-based CI service for jobs.

 Use cases for CI jobs on self-hosted infrastructure

-Self-hosted runners are meant to address two common use cases for development teams: unique resource requirements and privileged access needs.
+Self-hosted runners address two common use cases for development teams: unique resource requirements and privileged access needs.
 This section explores both of these use cases and some specific scenarios in which they might arise.

 Custom compute types